chubbymaggie/fossa-docs/src/md/integrating-code/ruby.md

 ## Limitations

- - If a project is not available in the [rubygems.org weekly data dumps](https://rubygems.org/pages/data), FOSSA will not analyze it.
+ - If a project is not available in the latest [rubygems.org weekly data dump](https://rubygems.org/pages/data), FOSSA will not analyze it.
  - We currently do not look at the versions from `Gemfile.lock` files, which may cause version inconsistancies across FOSSA builds.
  - We currently do not support custom sources.
 If a gem is not available on [rubygems.org](http://www.rubygems.org), we won't pick it up.
  - We currently do not support private gems that need authentication.